To say that Hollywood is behind with inclusiveness isn’t just becoming more commonly evident—it’s a mathematical certainty.

 But the improving numbers of women portrayed on screen, even as leads, mask even deeper equality in movies issues rooted in Hollywood’s patriarchal culture concerning how women are represented in the roles they play on screen.
 According to the New York Film Academy (NYFA), barely 30% of women’s roles are speaking ones.
 Also, women are three times more likely than men to be shown in sexually revealing clothes or be shown partially nude.

-Lack of racial diversity among women’s roles shows an even deeper rot, with only 10% of women in leading roles representing racial minorities.
+The lack of racial diversity among women’s roles shows an even deeper rot, with only 10% of women in leading roles representing racial minorities.

 Of course, movies aren’t just about money or even enjoyment.
 They can influence our lives greatly by defining normative culture—so the level of representation of women and minorities in movies must come closer to who actually makes up our societies.